-erview 2

-sociated documents 2

-Legislation 2

-st of tables 6

-st of figures 6
+As ssociated documents 1 C LegislationGuidanceontents 1 st of tables st of figures 1.
+Introduction 2.

-Introduction

 What is the RO?
 What is Ofgem's role?
 How does the scheme work?
-How to apply The closure of the RO How to use this document

-What are the eligibility requirements?

-way?
+How to apply The closure of the RO How to use this document Eligibility 6 7 8 What are the eligibility requirements?
+Has the generating station commissioned?
+What is the capacity and how has it been calculated?
+Is the generating station in the UK?
+Do the components and equipment used constitute a generating station?
+3. Is the electricity being supplied to customers in GB and/or NI and is it being used in a permi way?
 Is the technology type eligible?

-What are the different types of application?
-How to apply for accreditation Full accreditation Preliminary accreditation Amended applications Adding capacity after the closure of the scheme Confirmation of accreditation Withdrawal of accreditation Change of operator.
-Audits Submitting output data and supporting evidence

-How do you submit output data?
-44
+Is there proof of how the electricity is generated and metered?
+Has the station applied for another scheme which makes it ineligible to receive ROCs?
+Has planning consent been granted?
+Accreditation under the RO itted 16 17 20 22 23 What are the different types of application?
+24 27 29 4.
+Amended applications Adding capacity after the closure of the scheme Confirmation of accreditation Withdrawal of accreditation Change of operator Audits Submitting output data and supporting evidence 32 36 37 38 How do you submit output data?
+What information do you need to submit?
+When should you submit output data?
 Who is responsible for data submissions?
-48

 When would you submit estimated data?
-49

 How is output data reviewed?
-50

 What does my output data status mean?
+41 42 44 46 47

 How do you amend data?
+50

-5. Receiving and using Renewables Obligation Certificates (ROCs) 55
+5. Receiving and using Renewables Obligation Certificates (ROCs) 52

 What are ROCs?
-55
+52

 What is the process for issuing ROCs?
-55
+52

 What information is represented by a ROC?
-56
+53

 How long can ROCs be issued for?
+54

 What is our role in trading ROCs?

 How long are ROCs valid for?

 How do compliance caps work?

 Why would we refuse to issue ROCs?

 Why would ROCs be revoked?

+Why would we withhold ROCs?

 Public information on ROCs

-Αŗ ppendix 1: Acronyms
+ΑĮ ppendix 1: Acronyms 59

-Αŗ ppendix 2: Definitions of technology and fuelling bands 64
+Αį ppendix 2: Definitions of technology and fuelling bands 61

-Αŗ ppendix 3: Banding and Grandfathering 70
+ΑĮ ppendix 3: Banding and Grandfathering 67

-Banding reviews 70
+Banding reviews 67

-Banding (technology, fuelling and location dependent banding levels) 71
+Banding (technology, fuelling and location dependent banding levels)

-Exceptions to banding and grandfathering 76
+Exceptions to banding and grandfathering 73

-Grandfathering 76
+Grandfathering 73

-Registered grace period stations 77
+Registered grace period stations 74

-Αŗ opendix 4: Biomass conversions, dual scheme facilities (DSF) and RO-CfD phased projects 79
+Αį opendix 4: Biomass conversions, dual scheme facilities (DSF) and RO-CfD phased projects 75

-Αŗ opendix 5: Annual ROC cap applicable to electricity generated by certain co-firing and
+Αı opendix 5: Annual ROC cap applicable to electricity generated by certain co-firing and

-nversion stations 85
+onversion stations 79